-Celiac disease is a digestive disorder that damages the small intestine.
-People with celiac disease cannot eat gluten, a protein found in wheat, barley, and rye.
-The disease can cause long-term digestive problems and keep you from getting nutrients you need.
+Celiac disease is a chronic digestive and immune disorder that damages the small intestine.
+The disease is triggered by eating foods containing gluten.
+The disease can cause long-lasting digestive problems and keep your body from getting all the nutrients it needs.

 If you have celiac disease, you may experience digestive symptoms or symptoms in other parts of your body.
 Digestive symptoms are more common in children than adults.
 Some people with celiac disease have no symptoms.

 Doctors use information from your medical and family history, a physical exam, and medical test results to look for signs that you could have celiac disease.
 Doctors diagnose celiac disease with blood tests, biopsies of the small intestine, skin biopsies, and genetic tests.

 To treat celiac disease, you will need to follow a gluten-free diet.
 Your doctor will explain the gluten-free diet and may refer to you a registered dietitian who specializes in treating people who have celiac disease.
 A dietitian can teach you how to avoid gluten while eating a healthy, balanced diet.